Sonnet 447

 Yet in disgrace they stand still proud and straight

-His gelid breath to drift the frigid blight
+His gelid breath now chills with frigid blight

-And build tall ramparts forged to brave the sun’s
+And raises ramparts heaped to stem the sun’s

 Bright brazen rays with which he soon must fight.